What certifications and licenses do you have & what do all the letters after your name mean?

-I work with kids in middle school through high school as well as adults from all walks of life, though I do have some limits to my practice.
+I work with adults from all walks of life, though I do have some limits to my practice.
 If I feel that another form of treatment or another counselor would more helpful, I will refer you to another provider.

 Do you offer Distance Counseling?

 - I offer online counseling, coaching and consultation through zoom.